kobotoolbox/docs/source/getting_started_xlsform.md

 3. Click the <i class="k-icon k-icon-more"></i> **More actions** icon.
 4. Click <i class="k-icon k-icon-xls-file"></i> **Download XLS**.

-Downloading your KoboToolbox form as an XLSForm file can be very useful for many reasons including:
+Downloading your KoboToolbox form as an XLSForm file can be very useful for many reasons, including:

 -   Adding advanced features to your form that are not currently supported in the Formbuilder.
 -   Making changes to the form that are more efficient to do in XLSForm (e.g., duplicating a large number of questions or adding translations).